 Individual states are an important place to look for business financing and other support.
 Each state has their own funds and programs to stimulate their economy and promote job creation.
 See our state-specific articles for California, Florida, Illinois, New York and Texas if you live in one of those states.
 And stay tuned as we add new states on a regular basis.

 Looking for women's business funding?
 Be sure to read our latest article on Grants For Women-Owned Business.
+And take a look at Small Business Ideas to see how yours measures up — and maybe get some new ideas about starting your business on a shoestring!

 The national health care reforms which became law in March of 2010 included a federal program that helps some biotech firms create new therapies.
 A total of $1 billion was available in the form of grants or tax credits.
 The deadline has passed, but be sure to check back often to see what else is new — and check the bottom of each page of this site for real-time, late-breaking news about grant opportunities.